kb-dk/newspaper-ninestars-QA-suite/docs/Documentation.md

 ```

 `<path-to-batch>` is the path to the directory containing the batch to check.
+Example: "/var/spool/batch/B400022028241-RT1"

 `<sql-connection-string>` is the connection string used to connect to the database with the information about the batch.
+Example: "jdbc:postgresql://dbhost/mfpak?user=mfpak&password=mfpass"

-The database contains information about the data in a batch, and a reference to documentation about the database will be inserted, when it is ready.
+The database contains information about the data in a batch, and a reference to documentation about the database will be
+inserted, when it is ready.

 ## Output

 Both tools will output an XML file to stdout, containing the result of the validation (success or failure) and a list of
 errors, if any.

 The schema for the XML file can be found here [Schema](xsd/qaresult).
+Note that the current version of the tool is a
+little lax in it's use of <component> and <type> values.
+These values will be controlled in a later version of the tool.

 Examples of output can be found here: [Success](examples/qaresult-success-example.xml)
 and [Failure](examples/qaresult-failure-example.xml)